openrndr/openrndr/README.md

 [![Awesome Kotlin Badge](https://kotlin.link/awesome-kotlin.svg)](https://github.com/KotlinBy/awesome-kotlin)
 [<img src="https://img.shields.io/badge/slack-@openrndr-yellow.svg?logo=slack">](https://openrndr.slack.com/)

-# OPENRNDR
+# OPENRNDR 0.4

-A Kotlin/JVM library for creative coding, real-time and interactive graphics.
+A Kotlin/JVM and Kotlin/JS library for creative coding, real-time and interactive graphics.
 Can currently be used on Windows, macOS and Linux/x64 to create stand alone graphical applications.

 Basics and use are further explained in the [OPENRNDR guide](https://guide.openrndr.org).